nirbar/PanelSwWixExtension/README.md

 - 27000: TopShelf error template for prompting user on errors.
 - 27001: ExecOn error template for prompting user on errors.
 - 27002: ServiceConfig error template for prompting user on errors.
-- 27003: Dism error template for prompting user on errors.
+- 27003: Dism error template for prompting user on failures to add a Windows feature package.
+- 27004: Dism error template for prompting user on failures to enable a Windows feature.

 ## Properties